zogzog/cubicweb/doc/book/en/development/devcore/selectors.rst

 --------------

-Selectors are scoring functions that are called by the view dispatcher to tell whenever a view can be applied to a given result set of a request.
+Selectors are scoring functions that are called by the view dispatcher to tell whenever a view can be applied to a given result set of a._cwuest.
 Selector sets are the glue that tie views to the data model.
 Using them appropriately is an essential part of the construction of well behaved cubes.